gaboesquivel/dmeetup/README.md

 ## Getting Started

 dmeetup is an EOS and IPFS based decentralized application that allows people to publish on-site and online meetup events and workshops.
 You will be able to build a reputation and get rewarded in crypto.
 The platform will also allow you to charge in crypto for your workshops.
-We envision the rep system as something similar to steemit.
-When this is ready we would like to perform an AirDrop on the EOS blockchain.
+We envision a reputation system similar to steemit.

 It is a 100% open-source and community-driven project and we welcome contributions of all sorts.
-There are many ways to help, from reporting issues, improving documentation, contributing code, design/ux proposal, economic modeling and helping us improve our community.
+There are many ways to help, from reporting issues, proposing features, improving documentation, contributing code, design/ux proposals, refining the economic model and helping us improve our community.

 The main communication channels for organizing and collaborating are this repository and the [EOS Costa Rica Discord server](https://discord.gg/bBpQHym).
 Feel to join and ask as many questions you may have.